dymek84/ESP32-Led-Matrix-Clock/README.md

 There are so many things I want to do.
 But for now this is my action list.

 - DONE: Configure colors background and letters.
-		It works, but I don't like the color representation..
-Now its RGB but maybe working in HUE is better
-- PARTLY DONE: An option to animate the characters as well.. e.g. rainbow letters :)
+- DONE: Choose an animation for the background or digits.
+- DONE: Set a text on the website and display it on the matrix.
-- DONE: Random animation at a given time intervall op 60, 30, 15 minues.
+- DONE: Random animation at a given time intervall op 60, 30, 15, 1 minutes.
-- DONE: Animation interrupt as some animations will run a long time preventing switching of animations
 - DONE: Nightmode with red letters (dim) and no background.
 - DONE: Sleep and wakeup times for nightmode.. (limited to specific times for now)
 - DONE: Option to globally dim the display, and seperate dimming options for characters and background.